Phileosopher/commonplace/math.md

 Most people in modern society have been trained in [arithmetic and algebra](math-algebra.md) from childhood, but don't often know *what* math is.

-## The Basis of Math
+## The basis of math

+Math can best be described as the [science](science.md) of [structure and order](unknown.md), which represents as patterns across our [perception](image.md).
+Unlike other sciences, though, repetition doesn't prove a mathematical concept: the only way we can tell is with [deductive certainty](logic.md) that it can't be anything else.

+Structurally, math is grounded in [logic](logic.md), with zero room for [uncertainty](understanding-certainty.md).
 Every concept in math is a precisely parsed concept in an imaginary space.
+Even uncertain things are clarified on *how* uncertain they are.

 While some numbers represent real things (e.g., 2, 3) and are therefore called "real numbers", others can only exist in the philosophical realm of mental ideals (e.g., √2, π) and are called "imaginary numbers".

-The actual [existence of math](math.md) is subject to [value theory](values.md), specifically the question over whether it exists in nature around us or in the minds that perceive nature.
+While math itself is a type of logical science, it represents as a distinct [language](language.md) built around clearly defined [values](values.md) that represent [symbolically](symbols.md).

+APPLICATION: Math is a [logical](logic.md) [symbol](symbols.md), so enough inputs and outputs into a mathematical proof is guaranteed to yield itself as [offensive](morality-taboo.md), inaccurate, confusing, or inappropriate.

+## The purpose and place for math

+Math is grouping logical values we've [interpreted](image.md), but has no [purpose](purpose.md) inherently in itself.
+The form of "3" may exist in some ethereal plane (like Plato had once thought), but our human structure links objects together into [patterns](symbols.md).
+Therefore, "3" itself isn't useful for anything, but it can be *very* useful to say there's "3 apples" or "3 cars" or "3 letters".

+Technically, math only exists in the mind.
+It's an advanced overlap of [logic](logic.md) that sits on top of what we see as [reality](reality.md) to help us [understand](understanding.md) it more clearly.

+APPLICATION: Since math is in our minds, it has the same fickle properties as any other [value](values.md).
+However, since it uses logic so intimately, we can structure it very well by comparison to any other values.

+Many people who [highly value](understanding-certainty.md) math have a difficult time with the mind-based location of math, simply because its reliability within [nature](reality.md) makes them believe it's [immaculate](religion.md).
+Within most [STEM and accounting](jobs-specialization.md), math *is* reality and not merely in our minds.

+Math is incredibly useful for us to find [patterns](symbols.md) in the world around us.
+It's the ultimate means of attaining [order](unknown.md).

+APPLICATION: Math is *very* useful in many parts of life, but its value is based on the accuracy of the math user's mind.
+Further, the signal deteriorates as it's [communicated](stories-storytellers.md), as well as whether they're [trustworthy](understanding-certainty.md) and [honest](people-lying.md), and is augmented by how they've calibrated their [feelings](mind-feelings.md).

+Numerical values are useful to achieve and [track outward results](results.md).
+We always form a *non*-numeric [purpose](purpose.md) before we start using numbers:

+- Someone desires to lose weight and be thin (mostly non-numeric), so they measure the 10 kg they want to lose (numeric).
+- A scientist wishes to [understand](understanding.md) how black holes interact with space (non-numeric), so they measure light bending from surrounding stars (numeric).
+- A CEO aims to know how well a company is doing (non-numeric), so they run reports that measure different parts of the company (numeric).

+The numbers we use are simply relational to other numbers.
+If someone attained 4, then later attained 6, someone would consider that an improvement, but that would change if you knew they were expected to attain 793.
+This is a *major* tactic for [deception](image-distortion.md), especially when we [anchor](mind-bias.md) to the first number we hear.

+APPLICATION: Math is useful, but it's always comparative [logic](logic.md).
+We must keep in mind what *any* number is comparing itself to, such as percentages or statistics.

+APPLICATION: To solely value money is to assign a measurement of power as [power itself](power.md).

+However, living [the good life](goodlife.md) requires us to *avoid* using numbers to find [purpose](purpose.md) or [meaning](meaning.md).
+By quantifying anything, we define our [feelings](mind-feelings.md) by an added abstraction from reality instead of [reality](reality.md) itself.

+In any meaningful situation, the ultimate goal of a numerical measurement will be a non-numerical purpose.
+Any measurement that is also a higher [purpose](purpose.md) on its own is either [performing another's non-numerical desires](groups-member.md) or veering into a form of [addiction](addiction.md).

+## Using math

-However, for the sake of *working with* math, it doesn't really matter where it exists, or even if it does.
-All we need is the basis that it's perfectly consistent and something we can be [certain over](understanding-certainty.md).
+For the sake of *working with* math, all we need is the basis that it's perfectly consistent and something we can be [certain over](understanding-certainty.md).

-Proving math requires generating proofs, and that is *most* of the work mathematicians spend time on.
+Proving a mathematical concept is accurate requires generating proofs, and that is *most* of the work mathematicians spend time on.

 Most people find math too difficult to work with, and it is *not* a trivial discipline, but it has many uses:

-- Many STEM careers, accounting, and even some [domains of art](art.md) require consistently revisiting math concepts.
+- Many STEM careers, [accounting](accounting.md), and even some [domains of art](art.md) require consistently revisiting math concepts.
 - All the patterns of nature, including [science](science.md) and [engineering](engineering.md), have mathematical patterns behind them.
 - Our capacity to observe and reproduce math patterns have allowed us to make *very* efficient factories, get to the moon, have well-designed traffic circles, and build better cities.

 Math [education](education.md) often overlooks informing people on *why* math has value, and many standard college-educated math teachers will focus on [rote memorization](mind-memory.md) and formulas instead of conveying the core concepts that give mathematics any use whatsoever in the first place.
 This level of [ignorance](https://gainedin.site/idiot/) has magnified math anxiety more than it should be.

-## Math Anxiety
+## Math anxiety

 Math anxiety is a legitimately real problem, and most people who don't specialize in math-based occupations simply imagine it's too difficult for them to understand.